 Derivatives are financial products whose value is derived from another underlying asset.
 These assets can be debt or equity securities, currencies, commodities or indices.

-Investors use these financial instruments like Derivatives and Futures for hedging risks such as commodity price fluctuations or other factors.
+Investors use these financial instruments like Derivatives, Futures and option trading to hedge risks such as commodity price fluctuations or other factors.

 Experienced traders in the stock market use various strategies by using these financial instruments to make profits out of it.